Effects of Ferric Carboxymaltose on Pica among Pregnant Women in Malawi: A Substudy to a Randomized Controlled Trial

 Abstract

-BACKGROUND: Pica is the craving and consumption of non-food items, and includes the ingestion of earth, raw starch, and ice.
-Pica is common in Sub-Saharan Africa, especially during pregnancy.
+BACKGROUND: Pica is the craving and consumption of nonfood items, and includes the ingestion of earth, raw starch, and ice.
+Pica is common in sub-Saharan Africa, especially during pregnancy.
 Despite being ubiquitous, its etiology is not well understood.
-OBJECTIVE: We leveraged the randomized trial of intravenous iron for anemia in Malawian pregnant women (REVAMP) to determine the effects of iron therapy, compared to standard-of-care oral iron, on pica among anemic pregnant women.
+OBJECTIVES: We leveraged the randomized trial of intravenous iron for anemia in Malawian pregnant women (REVAMP) to determine the effects of iron therapy, compared with standard-of-care oral iron, on pica among anemic pregnant women.
 METHODS: REVAMP was an open-label, individually randomized controlled trial, conducted in Malawi.
-A total of 862 pregnant anemic women in their second trimester were randomized at baseline to receive either 1) a single dose of ferric carboxymaltose (FCM) or 2) standard-of-care oral iron.
-Pica was assessed at baseline and 4 weeks post-randomization by asking participants whether they had craved and consumed earth (geophagy), unripe mango (amylophagy), raw rice (amylophagy), ice (pagophagy), ash, charcoal, or chalk in the past two weeks.
+A total of 862 pregnant anemic women in their second trimester were randomly assigned at baseline to receive either 1) a single dose of ferric carboxymaltose (FCM) or 2) standard-of-care oral iron.
+Pica was assessed at baseline and 4 wk postrandomization by asking participants whether they had craved and consumed earth (geophagy), unripe mango (amylophagy), raw rice (amylophagy), ice (pagophagy), ash, charcoal, or chalk in the past 2 wk.
 Venous blood was collected for hemoglobin and ferritin concentrations.
 A longitudinal Poisson model was used to examine the treatment effect of FCM on overall pica and types of pica.
 RESULTS: At baseline, the prevalence of any pica was 71.7%, and geophagy was 31.9%.
-Hemoglobin and ferritin concentrations improved following FCM compared to standard-of-care oral iron and were lower among participants with geophagy.
-From baseline to 4 weeks post-randomization, the prevalence of geophagy decreased more among women assigned to FCM compared to standard-of-care (FCM: 33.5% to 12.9%, standard-of-care: 30.4% to 22.3%, prevalence ratio (PR) =0.53 [95% CI 0.39-0.72], p<0.0001).
-There was no evidence of a treatment effect for overall pica (FCM: 70.7% to 57.3%, standard-of-care: 72.6% to 63.0%, PR=0.93 [0.83, 1.06]), amylophagy, or pagophagy.
+Hemoglobin and ferritin concentrations improved following FCM compared with standard-of-care oral iron and were lower among participants with geophagy.
+From baseline to 4 wk post randomization, the prevalence of geophagy decreased more among women assigned to FCM compared with standard of care [FCM: 33.5%-12.9%, standard of care: 30.4%-22.3%, prevalence ratio (PR) = 0.53 (95% confidence interval: 0.39, 0.72), P < 0.0001].
+There was no evidence of a treatment effect for overall pica [FCM: 70.7%-57.3%, standard of care: 72.6%-63.0%, PR = 0.93 (0.83, 1.06)], amylophagy, or pagophagy.
 CONCLUSIONS: This study provides causal evidence that geophagy is reduced by improvements in iron status and anemia during pregnancy.
-TRIAL REGISTRATION: ACTRN12618001268235.
+TRIAL REGISTRATION NUMBER: This trial was registered at www.anzctr.org.au as ACTRN12618001268235.

 Keywords